Free volunteer hours log templates

 To give you a leg up, we’ve compiled this handy collection of popular volunteer hours log templates that you can conveniently download.

-For instance, the template above is our Printable Volunteer Hours Log (PDF).
-This is a basic, printable volunteer hour log sheet PDF that can be used for any volunteer program.
+For instance, this template is our Printable Volunteer Hours Log (PDF).
+It's a basic, printable volunteer hour log sheet PDF that can be used for any volunteer program.
 It highlights the basic volunteer details (like name and email), the activity at hand, check-in and check-out time, and the completed hours.

 However, your exact volunteer opportunity might need additional, specific fields, like a supervisor’s signature, if the program is through a school or university.
 Explore our other templates and find one that meets your unique needs.

-- Printable Volunteer Hours Log (PDF) – A basic, printable volunteer hour log sheet PDF for any volunteer program.
+• Free Printable Volunteer Hours Log Sheet (PDF) – A basic, printable volunteer hour log sheet PDF for any volunteer program.

 Your organization can log volunteer time to measure program impact, win grants, and demonstrate accountability.
 We hope you find these templates and best practices useful for tracking and reporting on your volunteers’ contributions to their communities.